Resolving the Orientations of and Angular Separation between a Pair of Dipole Emitters

-In this work, we derive a simple mathematical proof showing that any technique that solely 1) modulates the polarization of pumping light, termed excitation modulation (ExM), or 2) modulates the phase and/or polarization of fluorescence emission, called dipole-spread function (DSF) engineering, cannot distinguish between a pair of dipole emitters versus a single rotating dipole.
-This degeneracy stems from the fundamental physics of collecting fluorescence photons and cannot be overcome without prior knowledge of the target sample.
-Further, even if one is certain that an image originates from a pair of dipoles, our analysis shows that all existing techniques cannot measure their separation angle with high precision.
-To address these issues, we propose combining ExM and DSF engineering to both overcome the problem of resolving a single wobbling molecule from a pair of overlapping molecules and significantly improve the precision of measuring the centroid orientation of and angular separation between a pair of molecules.
+In this work, we derive a simple mathematical proof showing that any technique that solely 1) modulates the phase and/or polarization of fluorescence emission, called dipole-spread function (DSF) engineering, or 2) modulates the polarization of pumping light, termed excitation modulation (ExM), cannot distinguish between a pair of dipole emitters versus a single rotating dipole.
+This degeneracy stems from the incoherent detection of fluorescence photons and cannot be overcome without prior knowledge of the target sample.
+Further, even if one is certain that an image originates from a pair of dipoles, our analysis shows that no existing technique can measure their separation angle with high precision.
+To address these issues, we propose combining ExM and DSF engineering to both distinguish a single wobbling molecule from a pair of molecules and significantly improve the precision of measuring the centroid orientation of and angular separation between a pair of molecules.

 The absorption and emission of a fluorescent molecule can be modeled using a transition dipole moment \cite{novotny_2012_principles} $\bm{\mu} = \left(\mu_x,\mu_y,\mu_z\right) = \left( \sin{\theta}\cos{\phi}, \sin{\theta}\sin{\phi}, \cos{\theta} \right)$, where $\theta$ and $\phi$ are polar and azimuthal angles, respectively, in spherical coordinates [Fig.~\ref{fig:1}(a)].
 The $N$-pixel images